 His career is guided by two important beliefs.
 The first is that each of us is stronger and more resilient than we know.
-And the second is that people tend to learn faster, and hold onto the knowledge they have gained, when they are having fun and getting tips they can use right away.
+And the second is that people tend to learn faster, and hold on to the knowledge they have gained, when they are having fun and getting tips they can use right away.

-Jack has shared his secrets for motivation and success with thousands through his book, articles, and keynotes speeches.
+Jack has shared his secrets for motivation and success with thousands through his book, articles, and keynote speeches.
 He has appeared on television networks such as NBC and has been featured in several publications including Fast Company and the Huffington Post.